amanrai31/JavaScript/06class/README.md

 }
 ```

 **NOTE :** JS class is not an object, it is template for JS objects.
+Classes are always written in strict mode.

 ```js
 class Car {